 Strawberries are low in calories and carbohydrates.
 They are a perfect fruit to add if you are on a ketogenic diet.
 They have 8 g of net carbs per cup.

-They are low in the glycemic index, which makes them perfect for people with diabetes as well.
+They are low in the glycemic index, which makes them perfect for people trying to control their blood sugar levels as well.

 All of them are low glycemic fruits that have a low carb content per cup.
 Although they are pretty similar, they do have different carb content.
 Here is the carb content per one cup of food: